dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 vscli event -type=pipeline end -event-id=${TRACEID}
 ```

-(Images Below shows Traces in LightStep; ValueStream OSS can output to Jaeger and LightStep, and ValueStream cloud beta will only ship to LightStep, [requiring a free LightStep account in order to use](https://lightstep.com/pricing/)):
+(Images Below shows Traces in LightStep; ValueStream OSS can output to Jaeger and LightStep, and ValueStream Cloud Beta will only ship with LightStep support as a metric store, [requiring a free LightStep account in order to use](https://lightstep.com/pricing/)):

 <p align="center">
   <img src="static/pipeline_execution_trace.png">
 </p>

 The trace above shows the duration of the trace and all associated tags.
-LightStep enables grouping traces by any tags, comparing durations to past intervals, and seeing aggregates of event rates, latency distributions and error rates.
+LightStep enables grouping traces by tag, comparing durations to past intervals, and seeing aggregates of event rates, latency distributions and error rates.
-In two lines of code we've started to track something that only a single engineer was experieincce, and are able to surface that up to a centralized location where it can be inventoried and benchmarked.
+In two lines of code we've started to track something that only a single engineer was experieincing and are now able to surface that up to a centralized location where it can be inventoried and benchmarked.

 ### Pipeline Traces

-While extremely useful for debugging DevOps, ValueStream's real power comes from being able to model processes.
+While extremely useful for debugging DevOps, ValueStream's real power comes from being able to model processes through traces.
 The deployment script has 3 different logical steps:
 - Build
 - Push
 - Deploy